Scalamobile/Plot/README.md

 Plugin for plot management with custom world generation.

+Join the [discord](https://discord.gg/m3s6Ey3EcM) server to receive any help!

 ## Features

 - **100x100 plot world generation**: Plots are automatically generated when new chunks are created